YiranXu/ds1004project/README.md

 Run code like **.ipynb in ipython notebook.

 ## Data
-You can find data needed to generate plots.
+After getting summaries of the crime dataset using spark and downloading other datasets from other websites, we performed some analysis and data transformation.
+So we only put the final step data in this repo, and you can find data needed to generate plots.